 Both Resource Recovery Centre sites are required to be monitored in accordance with their licence conditions and reported to the EPA in an Annual Return.

-Download the most recent Ophir Road Resource Recovery Centre environmental monitoring results ERRRC - environmental monitoring data - 8 November - 9 December 2016
+Download the most recent Ophir Road Resource Recovery Centre environmental monitoring results ORRRC - environmental monitoring data - March 2017

 Download a map of EPA monitoring locations for Ophir Road RRC here.
 ORRRC Monitoring Points Map